Toshiba says more than 1,000 postal votes uncounted at meeting

 Toshiba said that 1,139 voting forms, representing a combined 1.3% stake, were left out for its annual meeting even though they were delivered before the July 30 deadline to Sumitomo Mitsui Trust, its shareholder registry administrator.

+The trust bank said those forms were not counted because they arrived a day before the appointed “delivery date”, which led to them being omitted from the tally.

-Sumitomo Mitsui Trust said the vote-counting problem may have happened at other clients, because it uses the same vote-counting procedure.
+Sumitomo Mitsui Trust said it would review its procedures, but the vote-counting problem may have happened at other clients, because it uses the same vote-counting procedure.

+An official of the bank told reporters at an online briefing it would investigate the handling of vote counting for about 970 listed companies that entrusted the bank with such tasks for this year’s shareholder meetings.

 Reuters last month reported Singapore-based hedge fund 3D Investment Partners, a major investor in Toshiba, had called for a third-party investigation into the meeting, saying its vote had not been fully recognised.

-Toshiba’s subsequent internal investigation found that about 1,300 voting forms, with postmarks indicating they were accepted at post offices close to senders on July 27, failed to be counted for the July 31 shareholder meeting.
+A Toshiba executive on Friday confirmed that about 1,300 voting forms with postmarks indicating they were accepted at post offices close to senders on July 27 had failed to be counted for the July 31 meeting.

-Reporting by Makiko Yamazaki and Takashi Umekawa; editing by Chang-Ran Kim and Jason Neely
+Reporting by Makiko Yamazaki and Takashi Umekawa; editing by Chang-Ran Kim, Jason Neely and Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.